 Astra was allowed to choose the track it wanted to record for the Mojo album, with the recording costs picked up by Rise Above.
 The song was recorded at producer Mike Kamoo’s Earthling Studios in El Cajon.
 “A few of our original choices had already been taken by other groups.
 For instance, our label mates Diagonal swiped the track ‘Stop’ from under our feet,” said Vaughn.

-Though Astra has built a fan base in the U.S., their biggest market is Europe.
+Though Astra built a fan base in the U.S., their biggest market has Europe.
 Vaughn isn’t surprised.
 “Our label is based in London,” he noted.
 “But we are very happy about the buzz we seem to be getting in Europe, as most of our musical influences — King Crimson to Black Sabbath — are from there.”

 The Pink Floyd tribute album The Wall Rebuilt, released in August 2011 by England’s Cherry Red Records, includes Astra doing “Empty Spaces” and another San Diego act, Rafter, covering “The Happiest Days of Our Lives.”

 Their full-length the Black Chord (Metal Blade Records) was released March 27, 2012, with its first single “Quake Meat.”

 In 2021, members of Astra, along with current or former members of Joy and Radio Moscow, launched a new band called Birth.